 Remember that everything you do with parameters you do with the units.
 So, if you multiply parameters then the resultant units are dictated by the component units multiplied together.
 For example, gC 1/time = gC time-1.
 You can only add and subtract parameters that share common units.
 Thus you cannot legitimately do this .. gC + gN .
-If you wished to do this then you would need to convert one value unit into the other using a transform.
-So, you may know that in your microalgae, the mass ratio of C:N was 7, so now you could do .. (gC/(7gC/1gN) + gN.
+If you wished to add information held within parameters with different units then you need to convert one value unit into the other using a transform.
+So, you may know that in your microalgae, the mass ratio of C:N was 7, so now you could do .. gC/(7gC/1gN) + gN; the answer is in units of gN.

 Be careful and double check equations; it is very easy to make a mistake, but even without unit checking, Studio will alert you to spelling and various constructional errors.